 The request to use the system must come from the investigating police department and be approved by a State Police supervisor.
 Child Abduction Alerts have been available in New Hampshire since 2003.

-The Federal Communications Commission is currently considering technological improvements to the Emergency Alert System.
+The Federal Communications Commission is currently continuing technological improvements to the Emergency Alert System.